 Proper headphone hygiene goes a long way

-Proper headphone hygiene is essential to avoid hair loss caused by wearing headphones.
-Regular cleaning of the ear cups and the headband with a soft cloth or a mild disinfectant can prevent the buildup of bacteria, dirt, and oils that can cause scalp irritation and inflammation.
+Suitable headphone sanitation is essential to prevent hair loss caused by wearing headphones.
+A soft cloth or mild disinfectant removes bacteria, dirt, and oils from the headband and ear cups, preventing scalp irritation.

-Additionally, avoiding sharing headphones with others is crucial, as this can increase the risk of bacterial and fungal infections that can lead to hair loss.
+Avoid sharing headphones to avoid bacterial and fungal infections that can cause hair loss.